mycelial/docs/docs/core-concepts/Architecture.md

 - Data throughput rates and processing speeds.
 - Latency measurements for data movement.
 - Resource utilization efficiency (CPU, memory, network).

+Because Mycelial is written in Rust, it is highly efficient and has very low resource requirements.
+The Mycelial Daemon requires around 30MB of disk space and it usually consumes less than 15MB of RAM.
+The Mycelial Control Plane requires around 10MB of disk space and it usually consumes less than 10MB of RAM.

 ### Scalability Strategies
 The Mycelial system is designed for scalability, accommodating varying data volumes and user demands.
 Scalability strategies include: